-Which social networks they prefer?
+Which social networks do they prefer?

-The goal is to serve up more relevant content to users, run shorter campaigns, and deliver messaging that will really resonate with the various segments.
+The goal is to serve up More Relevant Content to users, run shorter campaigns, and deliver messaging that will really resonate with the various segments.

 It’s best to keep segmentation simple, at least when you start out.
 When segmenting audiences for email campaigns or ads, start with a few and see what the results are before taking on more.

-At Lean Labs, we can drill all our services into two categories: inbound marketing services and website design.
+At Lean Labs, we can drill all our services into two categories: growth marketing services and website design.
 At our foundation, our contacts are segmented into those two categories.
 We periodically do marketing that requires drilling down further, and getting more complex in segmentation - but all those are considered extra outside of the basic segmentation.

 Simple is always better than complex.
 In fact, a simple segmentation structure puts you in a better position to do complex segmentations in the future.

 4. Don’t Get Lazy With Copy